atlaspetco/apc-planner/replit.md

 Preferred communication style: Simple, everyday language.

 **CRITICAL DATA INTEGRITY REQUIREMENT**: Never use estimates, guesses, or fallback calculations for production planning.
 System must ONLY use actual data from Fulfil API or fail gracefully.
 Any hardcoded UPH estimates, routing-specific time calculations, or fallback values violate the core system principle and render the application worthless.

+**PRODUCT ROUTING REQUIREMENT**: All product routings are distinct products and must match exactly.
+Never map between different products (e.g., "Lifetime Air Harness", "Lifetime Air - Bio", and "Lifetime Harness" are all completely different products).
+Only exact routing name matches should be used for operator qualification and UPH calculations.